Scottsdale Drive Bike Lanes

 Fantastic move, I can't wait for these lanes to be active.
 Are there any plans to educate drivers about safety around this infrastructure?

-Nick J asked about 1 month agoGood afternoon, thank you very much for your kind words!
+Nick J asked 3 months agoGood afternoon, thank you very much for your kind words!
 The City undergoes a variety of education efforts related to cycling infrastructure and road safety.
 We recently launched a Vision Zero Storymap and Vision Zero Dashboard to complement Guelph's Cycling and Walking homepage; all of which are regularly featured on social media and the City's website.
 This summer, we completed in-person outreach at events such as the Guelph District Multicultural Festival, Public Works Week and the Guelph Farmers Market.
 We've also contacted residents in the Scottsdale neighbourhood via letter mail-out, newsletters and in-person pop-up events to share information, respond to questions and educate all travelers on the upcoming changes to the roadway.

 -